gardener/gardener-extension-provider-openstack/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ShareNetwork holds information about the share network (used for shared file systems like NFS)</p>
+<p>ShareNetwork holds information about the share network (used for shared2 file systems like NFS)</p>
 </td>
 </tr>
 </tbody>